Maven Central FAQ

 If your account was created after March 12th 2024, it uses https://central.sonatype.com/ by default, and you can use this plugin directly.

-If your account was created before, and you used to log in to https://oss.sonatype.org or https://central.sonatype.com/, you now need to login to https://central.sonatype.com/.
+If your account was created before, and you used to log in to https://oss.sonatype.org or https://central.sonatype.com/, you now need to log in to https://central.sonatype.com/.

-Your previous credentials should work.
+Your previous credentials should work to log in the web UI.
 If not, contact the central support at central-support@sonatype.com.
-See this page for more details.

 Q: this requires a lot of changes to my build logic.
 Do I have to use the new Portal API?